 Keep in mind that third-party travel insurance is usually best.
 This is because you get to decide how to spend the money.

-Remember: you can’t get travel insurance after something goes wrong; so, buy it as soon as possible after your first major purchase (like flights or a cruise).
+Remember: You can’t get travel insurance after something goes wrong.
+Buy it as soon as possible after your first major purchase (like flights or a cruise).

 A helpful post on buying travel insurance is by fellow travel blogger NomadicMatt.com.

-Now that you have the main pieces of your trip figured out and secured, take a loooong deep breath.
-And when it’s fun again, go back to your list, map and calendar to consider how you might want to fill in the blanks.
+Now that your main trip itinerary planning is done, take a loooong deep breath.
+When it’s fun again, go back to your activities list, map and calendar to consider how you might want to fill in the blanks.

 Some people love leaving a lot up in the air until they’re at their destination; if that’s you, awesome!
 Just keep in mind that this might drive your travel companions crazy!

-So, add your maybes to your list of things to see and do.
-Add their details so they’re easy to book whenever you’ve decided, and pencil them into your calendar for a day and time you think would be easy and fun to fit them in.
+So, add your “maybe” activities to your list of things to see and do.
+Include their details so it’s easy to book whenever you decide.
+And pencil them into the calendar on your trip itinerary planning PDF for a day and time you think they’d fit.

-And it’s a win-win for planner lovers and planner haters!
+This is a win-win approach for planner lovers and planner haters!

 Summary and Resources

 Step 2 has taken you from dreaming and researching about your trip to booking its critical pieces.
-Now you can linger over all the other activities you’re debating between (and compare/contrast them to death??
-Anyone else out there like me?).
+The trip itinerary planning PDF captures the details of your activities, hotels and bookings.
+Now you can linger over all the other activities you’re debating between.
+(And compare/contrast them to death??
+Anyone else out there like me?)

 If you missed it, be sure to read Trip Planning Step 1: Define your perfect experience.